In a Society that Tolerates Sexual Assault

 Hidden Corroboration in Sex Abuse Cases

 Throughout the process to consider the attempted rape report by Dr. Christine Blasey Ford, we constantly heard that there was no corroboration.
 This is a claim that is common in sexual abuse cases.
-Most sexual assaults are committed in private for obvious reasons.
+Most sexual assaults are committed to private for obvious reasons.
 This means there are only two witnesses (three in the Kavanaugh case).
-Does this have to mean that as long as the attacker denies his assault there can never be corroborative evidence?
-Many people and even professionals who should know better expect DNA evidence to confirm a report, but many assaults would not leave DNA evidence.
+Does this mean that as long as the attacker denies his assault there can never be corroborative evidence?
+Many people and professionals who should know better expect DNA evidence to confirm a report, but many assaults would not leave DNA evidence.

 When I was an attorney, I tried a case seeking a protective order for a 15-year-old girl.
 She testified about a horrific experience in which her father sexually abused her.
 Anyone who saw and heard her testify knew immediately that she was sincere and that the crime was terribly painful.
 When she finished testifying, the judge immediately said there was no way she would leave without a protective order.

 Kavanaugh’s supporters were well-educated individuals and many trained in the law, so they clearly understood the meaning of corroboration.
 Some were so hyper-partisan that they could not be objective.
-Most, however probably believed there was no corroboration because our standard practices and biases hold victims to a far higher standard of proof than the law requires.
+Most, however, probably believed there was no corroboration because our standard practices and biases hold victims to a far higher standard of proof than the law requires.
 They were probably unaware of the horrific consequences of the excessive burden of proof.

 The Excessive Burden on Victims

 Many state and federal court districts have created gender bias committees.
 They have all found widespread bias against women litigants.
-Common examples include holding women to a higher standard of proof, giving women less credibility and blaming women for the actions of their abusers.
-Much of this bias is intrinsic so it is often unintentional, but that doesn’t change the enormous harm it causes and the benefit it provides to rapists and other sexual offenders.
+Common examples include holding women to a higher standard of proof, giving women less credibility, and blaming women for the actions of their abusers.
+Much of this bias is intrinsic, so it is often unintentional, but that doesn’t change the enormous harm it causes and the benefit it provides to rapists and other sexual offenders.

 The biggest obstacle to taking sexual offenses and domestic violence seriously is the widespread myth that women frequently make false reports.
 In reality, deliberate false reports by women are rare, probably less than 2%.
 In courtrooms across the country, the myth often becomes the reality and the myth, by itself, causes a reasonable doubt that prevents convictions or even charges.